 In order to meet the further demand for medical cannabis in Germany, the [recent]amendment also provides for the production of medical cannabis in Germany.
 For this, the cannabis agency within the Federal Institute for Drugs and Medical Devices is responsible.
 It provides [regulation] the control of the cultivation, harvesting, processing, quality inspection, storage packaging and delivery to wholesalers and pharmacists or manufacturer.
 However, after harvest is completed, the cannabis is not transported to BfArm, but the distribution is handled by the respective growers and the other contracted companies.

 The cultivation of cannabis in Germany is made exclusively for medical purposes.
 As such, it must also meet the requirements of the Good Agricultural and Collection Practice (GACP), and the German monograph for “cannabis flowers”.
-Then the Cannabis Agency will set a factory price and sell medical cannabis to wholesalers and pharmacies.
+Then the Cannabis Agency will set a factory price and sell medical cannabis to wholesalers, pharmacies and Cannabis Patient.

 On the long and winding road of import applications…